 Talking About Palliative Care with Your Pediatric Patients and Their Families.

 As a health care provider, you are uniquely positioned to discuss options for palliative care with your pediatric patients and their families.
-This conversation can help educate families about palliative care, ensure clear communication between provider and family, and build their trust and confidence in you.
 The materials below are designed to help you discuss palliative care with your pediatric patients and their families.

 This tear-off pad provides readily available tips, resources, and answers to common questions about palliative care to help encourage interactive discussions with patients and their families or caregivers.
 It also includes customizable patient education sheets that can be filled out during patient visits.
 Download your free copy in English [PDF] or Spanish [PDF].

 NINR’s brochure, Palliative Care: The Relief You Need When You’re Experiencing the Symptoms of Serious Illness has general information about palliative care for adult patients.
-This brochure is available in both English and Spanish.
+Available in both English and Spanish.

-To read more about the kinds of palliative care research that NINR supports, please visit: http://www.ninr.nih.gov/researchandfunding/spotlight-on-end-of-life-research.
+Read more about the palliative care research that NINR supports.

-A summary of The Science of Compassion: Future Directions in End-of-Life & Palliative Care Summit is available at http://www.ninr.nih.gov/ResearchAndFunding/scienceofcompassion.
-Pediatrics was specifically addressed in the “Parents and Clinicians as Partners in Research” session and in a panel presentation from Dr. Pamela Hinds during “Plenary Session 1: Identifying Our Strengths.”
+A summary of The Science of Compassion: Future Directions in End-of-Life & Palliative Care Summit is available here.
+Pediatrics was addressed in the “Parents and Clinicians as Partners in Research” session and in a presentation from Dr. Pamela Hinds during “Plenary Session 1: Identifying Our Strengths.”

 For more information, please contact: